ShahuPatil07/Learner-Space-Computer-Vision/Week 1/Linear Regression/README.md

 ## 4. Multiple Linear Regression
 ***

+In this module, we are going to provide an overview of multiple linear regression, a statistical technique used to model the relationship between one dependent variable and multiple independent variables.

 I would recommend attempting the Problem solved in optional labs in this section before seeing its method.